Wellsway School: Statistics

 Most students that attend the school live in Keynsham and Saltford or the nearby villages.

 Campus

 Wellsway School is on the eastern side of Keynsham in a spacious campus with open and green fields.
 The campus has three areas: Lansdown Building, Mendip Building and the playing fields.
 A review of schools within Bath and North East Somerset during 2010 identified some buildings which were in poor condition and proposed expanding Wellsway and closing Broadlands School to create a single school in Keynsham, though a decision was made not to proceed with this proposal.

-Uniform

-Wellsway requires students to wear uniform consisting of green blazers and colour-coded house ties.
-Uniform is worn by all pupils except sixth-form students.

 Curriculum teams and subjects

 In 2005/2006, the staff structure was reviewed at Wellsway, resulting in the departmental structure being revised.
 From September 2006, the previous structure was replaced by curriculum teams, which in some cases, comprises more than one subject team.